 Introductory explanations on our specialization fields

-1. The present article -like all the others containing legal information of this site- are written by lawyers practicing the legal system of civil law, as this term is used to oppose it from common law.
-Greece like the other States of continental Europe has developed the first legal system (known widely also as continental law), while U.K. and the States corresponding to its former colonies (Commonwealth) the second, called also case law.
+1. The present article -like all the others containing legal information on this site- is written by lawyers practicing the legal system of civil law, as this term is used opposed to common law.
+Greece like the other States of continental Europe has developed the first legal system (known widely also as continental law), while the U.K. and the States corresponding to its former colonies (Commonwealth) the second, also called case law.

 However, historical differences remain and one of them concerns the classification of law on which is based the academic programme of law education and even more, routinely, the professional legal specialization worldwide.
-This is the first reason why our specialization areas presented in this site do not necessarily correspond to established academic Chairs of faculty of law in your country and the second, more practical, that they take into account the way that the average person who participates in our law society faces a legal problem and inquiry for it.
+This is the first reason why our specialization areas presented on this site do not necessarily correspond to established academic Chairs of faculty of law in your country and the second, more practical, that they take into account the way that the average person who participates in our law society faces a legal problem and inquires for it.

 An obvious notice is that our fields of expertise refer to current Law.
-And as current Law we may define the total of social norms of behavior, which are binding within a human group, able to force its members to respect them.
+And as current Law, we may define the total of social norms of behavior, which are binding within a human group, able to force its members to respect them.

 We must notice that almost according to the above classification, Courts in common law states are frequently divided into administrative, which adjudicate only on persons-State claims and disputes and common or civil courts where not only the disputes between persons are judged but also the criminal law ones.

 It must be noticed also for both the above fundamental areas of law that the constitutional law is particularly important, since each individual provision of public but also private law is interpreted on the basis of the principles arising from the Constitution, specifies a constitutional provision.
-By consequence any rule introduced by a provision is co-designated by Constitution itself.
+By consequence, any rule introduced by a provision is co-designated by Constitution itself.

 Finishing our introduction we must emphasize that branches of law aren’t sealed off as to be impervious to each other.
-On the contrary, as a legal system is united and progressive at the same time, these branches can’t include a different or absolute unique matter but involve each other, the general principles of the most general applies in the most specific and developments in one of them may have direct impact to the others.
-This is the simplest reason why the cooperation between specialized jurists is a prerequisite for the successful treatment of any case.
+On the contrary, as a legal system is united and progressive at the same time, these branches can’t include a different or absolutely unique matter but involve each other, the general principles of the most general applies in the most specific and developments in one of them may have direct impact to the others.
+This is the simplest reason why cooperation between specialized jurists is a prerequisite for the successful treatment of any case.